cpouchon/ORTHOSKIM/README.md

 ### 7.2 Database creation from annotations

-Once all reads have been downloaded and all config, tools files completed, we compute the database from the annotations and seed files giving in ORTHOSKIM.
-Reference sequences for CDS, rRNA and tRNA will be output according to the given path-files of the config file.
+Once all reads have been downloaded and all config and tools files have been completed, we compute the database from the annotations and seed files provided in ORTHOSKIM.
+Reference sequences for CDS, rRNA, and tRNA will be output according to the paths specified in the config file

 ```
 (orthoskim-env) ./orthoskim -m database -t chloroplast -c config_orthoskim.txt